Updated: Mar 9

 I give them some space when they need it.

 That's what loving and taking care of someone looks like, and if you want to begin loving yourself, these same efforts need to be applied to you.

 It's not uncommon for it to feel somewhat challenging.
-Especially if you come from a long practise of ruminating and overthinking, and most likely engaging in self-criticism and self-blame about the way you look, how you behave, what you say and constantly comparing yourself with others.
-For some reason, this seems to come naturally for the most, but it is not helpful at all.
+Especially if you come from a long practise of ruminating and overthinking and most likely engage in self-criticism and self-blame about how you look, how you behave, what you say.
+If you constantly compare yourself with others, and you feel like you never reach your standard.
+For some reason, self-blaming seems to come naturally for the most, but it's not helpful.
 In fact, negative self-talk damages your self-esteem and the way you experience your life.